(reading time: 1 hour, 45 minutes)

 “Because it’s better than being afraid.”
 The Captain turned away for a moment, but immediately turned back.
 He chewed on the beard hair on his lower lip.
 “You’d best take this as well.”
 He removed the glass necklace from around his neck and placed it on Alast, tucking it into the boy’s shirt so it was out of sight.
 “Don’t say anything about that one and don’t let anyone see it.”
-Alast nodded
+Alast nodded.

-Alast watched them cut across their front animal, kicking up dirt as they moved, and then circle around their entire party, forcing them into a tighter and tighter formation.
+Alast watched them cut across the front animal, kicking up dirt as they moved, and then circle around the entire party, forcing them into a tighter and tighter formation.
 Each one was a round wooden frame with rungs, like a ladder bent and tied in a circle.
 Inside the frames sat gravefolk, curled up with their fingers wrapped around one or two of the rungs.
 Alast guessed they were bonepickers who used the skill to rotate their bodies and drive the wheels forward.
 They were Yugo’s scouts.

 Rather than try to fight them, Rob and the others merely held them at bay by waving their weapons about.
-When Yugo got there, it probably wouldn’t help their chances of survival if he saw his scouts scattered dead on the ground, being trampled by every passing tilehoof and whetzoo.
+When Yugo got there, it probably wouldn’t help their chances of survival if he saw his scouts scattered dead on the ground, trampled by every passing tilehoof and whetzoo.
 A few of the scouts stepped out of their wheels, giving them a good look at the standard uniform for Yugo’s soldiers.
-Their armor was light, opting for high ply topa rather than chainmail.
+Their armor was light, opting for high ply topa rather than chain-mail.
 Their loose hammered helms had small straight horns painted purple.

 “The wait won’t be long,” one of them said with an implied sneer.
 “The Spotless has blessed us with unnatural speed on these roads.”

 “Without sense weighing you down it be no wonder,” Dawn remarked.
 The scouts eyed her rattling artificial hair with amusement.
-None of them had leatherflesh like the Second Mate used across most of her body.
+None of them had leatherflesh like the second mate used across most of her body.
 Alast wondered if Yugo did not approve of the covering.
 With that thought came the grim satisfaction of knowing he would at least see the strangest gravefolk in existence before dying.

 “Take us to him,” Rob said simply.
-The scouts took up positions on the sides of their animals and started rolling up the road, in the opposite direction of much of the traffic.
+The scouts took up positions on the sides of their animals and started rolling off, in the opposite direction of much of the traffic.
 The others on the road gave them a wide berth, as they would a funerary procession.
 Alast kept his head down and nervously played with the Kilroy ring.
 Kilroy’s a trickster.
 No one who caught him could hold on for long.
 We just have to think like him.
 We just need to think up a way out.

 When the boy looked away from Kilroy’s beady eyes he saw folducted vehicles, as big as buildings, taking up huge chunks of the road.
 The siege towers were painted with Yugo’s emblems on their bropato shells.
 They were topped with heavy cannons and arbalests.
 Folducted wagons with spiked wheels hauled mountains of simple weapons and shields.
-One of the great advantages of a force composed largely of gravefolk was the lack of need to carry food or fresh water.
+One of the great advantages of a force composed significantly of gravefolk was the lack of need to carry food or fresh water.

 Still, there were plenty of tilefolk and living men mixed in with Yugo’s bony soldiers.
 Such was the charisma of the purple papist; any could fall under his thrall.
 Surely a man whose bones were crystal, who shined through with the florent’s light, knew how to help a spirit reach that plane of endless light and life.